hth313/OS4/doc/basics.rst

 value inside a buffer too.
 This is due to some 67/97 card reader bug which I have not been able to find out what it means.
-I suspect that the card reader (at least early versions) may scan for free registers looking at indvidual registers also inside buffers.
+I suspect that the card reader (at least early versions) may scan for free registers looking at individual registers also inside buffers.

 As a result, you should probably avoid storing empty registers inside the buffer to avoid potential memory corruption.